kpym/latex-fast-compile/README.md

 goreleaser --snapshot --skip-publish --rm-dist
 ```

-You will find the resulting binaries in the `dist/` subfolder.
+You will find the resulting binaries in the `dist/` sub-folder.

 ## License